DeveloperCielo/Checkout-Cielo/source/english.md

 The Extended Validation Certificate for web server offers authenticity and integrity of data from a web site, provides customers of virtual stores the guarantee that they are actually accessing the site they want, and not a fraudster site.

 Specialized companies are responsible for making domain validation and depending on the type of certificate, also the owner of the domain entity.

-## What is EV SSL Certificate?

-The EV Certificate was released in the market recently and ensures a higher level of security for customers of online stores.

-It is a certificate of greater confidence and when https is accessed, the address bar turns green, giving more reliability to site visitors.

-"During the Cielo Checkout's integration, you will find some steps and redirections.
-Observe the flow bellow:

 ![Fluxo de integração Checkout Cielo](/images/fluxo-checkout.svg)